Daniel J. Frey

 A quiet comes down.

-In this time of quiet things that once we obscured, become clear.
+In this time of quiet, things that were once obscured become clear.

 The warmth of hot coffee.